Description

 INSERTstatement to insert the data into the corresponding partition.

 To import data from an external file, you must have the FILE privilege.
-You can use the GRANT FILE ON *.* TO $user_name; statement to grant the privilege, where $user_name is the user that executes the LOAD DATA statement.
+You can execute the GRANT FILE ON *.* TO $user_name; statement to grant the privilege to the user who needs to execute the LOAD DATA statement, where $user_name is the name of the user who needs to execute the LOAD DATA statement.

 Syntax